bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 32°
+- 31°
-- Mostly Clear
+- Partly Cloudy
-- 94% humidity
+- 96% humidity
-- 0 mph wind
+- 3 mph wind
-- 28% cloud cover
+- 60% cloud cover
-- 50 AQI 🟩
+- 51 AQI 🟨
-- 0.02 inches of rain and 0.25 inches of snow in the past 24 hours
+- 0.02 inches of rain and 0.22 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>